BootstrapCMS/Credentials/README.md

 To get the latest version of Laravel Credentials, simply require `"graham-campbell/credentials": "0.2.*@dev"` in your `composer.json` file.
 See the [Laravel Queuing](https://github.com/GrahamCampbell/Laravel-Queuing) readme for extra requirements before continuing.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-You will need to register the [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) service provider before you attempt to load the Laravel Credentials service provider.
+You will need to register many service providers before you attempt to load the Laravel Credentials service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 * `'Lightgear\Asset\AssetServiceProvider'`
 * `'Cartalyst\Sentry\SentryServiceProvider'`